 - Climb tests run on Alpe du Zwift at 300 watts steady with an isolated 75kg rider 183cm tall, using the Zwift 32mm Carbon wheels This test data is used for all climbing results on this page.

 This scatterplot helps you see how each frame performs on both flats and climbs.
 The further left the dot, the faster it is on flat ground.
 The further down the dot, the faster it is on the climbs.
 So down/left is good, up/right is bad!

 TT Frame Percentile Rankings, Stacked

 This format lets you easily see how frames perform across both flats and climbs, and compare that performance with other frames.
 This is useful for planning your race strategy.

-For example: you want a top-performing frame for a TT race in Bologna, so you know you’ll pick one of the longest bars.
-But you also want more of an advantage on the decisive and steep climb, so you pick the Specialized Shiv S-Works even though the Cervelo P5x is ranked slightly better overall.
+For example: assume you had only the Specialized Shiv S-Works and Felt IA to choose from for a TT race in Bologna.
+You know you want more of an advantage on the decisive and steep climb, so you pick the Specialized Shiv S-Works even though the Felt IA is ranked slightly better overall.